mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 This example demonstrates how to create a custom metric that uses an LLM to judge the cultural sensitivity of translations.
 The LLM considers context, idiomatic expressions, and cultural nuances that might be missed by traditional metrics.

 To achieve this let's define some custom metrics.
-We want to adress how faithful the translation is, for that we have to consider cultural factors and not only a literal translation.
+We want to address how faithful the translation is, for that we have to consider cultural factors and not only a literal translation.

 Let's set a metric that takes into account that cultural sensitivity.

 By default MLflow evaluate uses openai:/gpt-4 as a judge.
-However you can choose also choose a [local model to do this evaluation](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html#selecting-the-llm-as-judge-model) (for example using ollama wraped in a pyfync)
+However you can choose also choose a [local model to do this evaluation](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html#selecting-the-llm-as-judge-model) (for example using ollama wrapped in a pyfync)

 ```
 For this example we will use GPT4.